kingluddite/web-dev-notes/frontend/udemy/108n-modern-react-with-redux/02-ajax-react/11-search-videos.md

     2. We also want to call the **callback** that we got from `index.js` (from `App`) with the new search term

 ```
+// MORE CODE
 handleInputChange(term) {
     this.setState({term});
     this.props.onSearchTermChange(term);
 }
+// MORE CODE
 ```

 ## Test in browser
-Save and refresh and type in search bar and the youtube videos update
+* Save and refresh and type in search bar and the youtube videos update

 ## Video is lagging during search
-Searching on every key typed is hurting performance, let's change it to only search every half second
+* Searching on every key typed is hurting performance
+* Let's change it to only search every half second

 ## Review of what we did
 1. We refactored the Youtube search into it's own method